 Yesterday while looking for birds to photograph out on Antelope Island State Park I photographed this Pronghorn and through my viewfinder I could see two horny growths on its muzzle and wasn’t sure what they were, then I discovered that they were extra horns.
 In this frame the Pronghorn buck looks fairly normal as it chews on some food, but looking closely there are two very dark spots on the ridge of its muzzle.

-This image shows a side view of the Pronghorn buck’s face with the two small extra horns shown protruding from its muzzle.
+This image shows a side view of the Pronghorn buck’s face with the two unusual extra horns shown protruding from its muzzle.
 I did some research on line after I arrived home and found two articles of interest.

 The first is from the San Diego Zoo:

 •Occasional specimens have extra horns or teats, females may or may not have horns, and some females have a different type of uterus than others (O’Gara, 1968).

 The second is from a taxidermy forum:

 This response submitted by mike d on 1/8/06 at 7:47 PM. ( the_taxidermistatyahoo.com ) 126.96.36.199